laureny17/appreader-frontend/api-spec.md

 "error": "string"
 }

+**Common Errors:**

+- `"Only existing admins can add new admins."` - Caller is not an admin
+- `"User 'ID' is already an admin."` - Target user is already an admin

 ---

 ### POST /api/EventDirectory/removeAdmin

-**Description:** Removes admin privileges.
+**Description:** Removes admin privileges from a user.

 **Requirements:**

 - Caller is admin.
-- User is admin.
+- Target user is currently an admin.
+- Cannot remove the last remaining admin (if there's only one admin and caller is trying to remove themselves or the only admin, this will fail).

 **Effects:**

-- Deletes user from admin collection.
+- Deletes user from admins collection.

 **Request Body:**
 {